-The Harmonised Index of Consumer Prices (HICP), decreased to 4.2% in 2023 (from 9.3% in 2022), below the EU average.
+The Harmonised Index of Consumer Prices (HICP), decreased to 3% in 2024 (from 4.2% in 2023), compared to an EU average of 2.4%.

-The labor market in 2023 continued its dynamic trajectory, albeit at a slower pace.
-Total employment rose by 1.3% in 2023 (vs 5.4% increase in 2022).
+The labor market in 2024 continued its dynamic trajectory, with unemployment rate further declining and higher participation in the workforce.
+Total employment rose by 2% in 2024 (vs 1.3% increase in 2023).

-The Greek real estate market continued to attract investors interest in 2023 as well.
-The residential sector, particularly the properties with investment characteristics, attracted the higher interest, while also in the commercial real estate sector, prices kept rising in the first half of 2023.
+The Greek real estate market continued to attract interest and capital from Greece and abroad in 2024 as well.
+The residential sector, retained its positive momentum, particularly investment properties which witnessed higher prices, while also in the commercial real estate sector, prices kept rising especially for the high end properties.

-All of the above are indirectly reflected in recognition and measurement of assets and liabilities in the financial statements for the year ended 31 December 2023.
+All of the above are indirectly reflected in recognition and measurement of assets and liabilities in the financial statements for the year ended 31 December 2024.
 More specifically, impact of the geopolitical situation in Eastern Europe and Greek economy's prospects have been taken into account in the expected future cash flows for the assessment of fair value of investments at fair value through profit or loss, carried out by independent valuers.
 The Management of the Company evaluated the necessity of any impairment provision of the financial assets value (measured at fair value) by taking into account the current and the estimated financial conditions at the end of the financial year.
 However, the exact economic impact of the current crisis on global economy and overall business activity cannot be estimated reasonably due to the high level of uncertainty globally.
 Management's current expectations and estimates may differ from actual results.